 How to Make Elderberry Jam

-Jump to RecipeIf you love elderberries as much as I do, you might be interested in turning them into elderberry jam or elderberry juice.
+Jump to RecipeIf you love elderberries as much as I do, you might be interested in turning them into delicious elderberry jam or elderberry juice.

 Where to find elderberries

 Every year, I set out to find elderberry bushes (Sambucus nigra).
 I have identified and memorized some locations in our area where they grow in the wild.
 Periodically, I go and check those places.
 The time of the year when the elderberries will ripen will depend on your particular area.
-Here in Northern California, I often get the first ripe elderberries in June but in Germany, we used to have to wait until the fall.
+Here in Northern California, I often get the first ripe elderberries in June to late August but in Germany, we used to have to wait until the fall.

 I suggest that you drive around your area.
 Elderberry bushes thrive near farms and homesteads.
 But they also like to be close to rivers.
 Once you find a few bushes, you will be able to identify good spots for them.
 But don’t be surprised if people keep the location of those bushes a well-kept secret 😉